-This easy slow cooker pot roast takes less than 10 minutes to load into your crockpot, and dinner practically cooks itself.
-Make this melt-in-your-mouth tender beef roast for a special family dinner, or any time!
-Serve with a simple salad and dinner is DONE!
+This easy slow cooker pot roast recipe takes less than 10 minutes to load into your crockpot, and you’ll end up with a melt-in-your-mouth tender beef roast full of flavor.
+Perfect for a special family dinner or any time!

 Does your family have a big Sunday dinner?